utlib/collections-uoft/docs/documentation/2024-migration-guide.md

 **7) Will my Islandora site's page URLs be preserved?**

 _No - but the ITS team has set up re-directs that will re-direct old Islandora URLs to the new Collections U of T website's URLs once the new site is publicly launched.
-Remember to continue to always use the **permalink URLs** when sharing collections and items with students, faculty, researchers and the public._
+Remember to continue to always use the **permalink URLs** when sharing collections and items with students, faculty, researchers, and the public._

 **8) Why did UTL migrate the Collections U of T service off of Islandora?**

 _We selected a UTL-homegrown IIIF digital image collection discovery solution based on existing technology and infrastructure supported by UTL ITS and Scholars Portal.
-This homegrown solution is best suited to provide flexible and scaleable technology for the Collections U of T service and also leverages existing technology and staff expertise at UTL and Scholars Portal.
-You can read more about our research and planning around this migration in our [2020 Code4Lib article on the topic](https://journal.code4lib.org/articles/15000)._
+This homegrown solution is best suited to provide flexible and scaleable technology for the Collections U of T service.
+It also leverages existing technology and staff expertise at UTL and Scholars Portal.
+You can read more about our research and planning around this migration in our [2020 Code4Lib article on the topic](https://journal.code4lib.org/articles/15000).
+Additional information about the New Collections platform will published in the year ahead._

 Have more questions?
 [Email us!](mailto:digitalinitiatives@library.utoronto.ca)